isomerpages/moe-bendemeerpri/_ict/Cyber Wellness/Overview.md

 #### What is Cyber Wellness?

 Cyber Wellness (CW) refers to the positive well-being of Internet users.
 It involves an understanding of online behaviour and awareness of how to protect oneself in cyberspace.
 CW helps students to become responsible digital learners.
 When navigating cyberspace, students should demonstrate respect for self and others and practise safe and responsible use.
-Students should also be a positive peer influence by harnessing technology for collaboration, learning and productivity, as well as advocating positive use of technology for the good of the community.
+Students should&nbsp;also be a positive peer influence by harnessing technology for collaboration, learning and productivity, as well as advocating positive use of technology for the good of the community.
 (Adapted from MOE CW)

 ![CW1.jpg](/images/CW1.jpg)